Java, Groovy, Clojure

 1 The ternary operator always provided a conditional expression in the Java language.

-2 The switch expression return a value upon completion.
+2 The switch expression returns a value upon completion.

 A better idiom for equals without any conditional statement is now recommended: